 Did you wear wigs?

 Itchy.
 Hot.
 It’s just, it was too much work.
-I ended up wearing scarves around my head like big… luckily it was winter.
-So I wore a lot of big scarves just kind of over half my head.
+I ended up wearing scarves around my head.
+Luckily it was winter, so I wore a lot of big scarves just kind of over half my head.
 That was fun.

 Did you try cold caps to save your hair?

 My stuff started to fall so fast.
 I talked to the lady there.
 It seemed like a lot of work.
 You have to have somebody with you for a couple hours beforehand.
 Then hours afterward.
 It was so expensive.